 As a result of the issue, it may also be the case that you have to attend a further Consular interview.
 You should seek immediate clarification from the Embassy on your position.

 NNU Immigration are a team of London-based attorneys specializing exclusively in US immigration law.
-We help individuals with all types of US visa applications, including petitions for temporary, nonimmigrant visas requiring the DS-160.
+We help individuals with all types of US visa applications, including petitions for temporary, nonimmigrant visa applications using form DS-160.

 While we are not able to represent clients in solely drafting DS-160s without our full involvement in the visa application process, if your application was refused as a result of incorrect information on your DS-160 you may now have a more difficult time obtaining your visa, particularly if the officer believes deception, fraud or misrepresentation had been carried out in the submission of the initial DS-160 form.
 You therefore may require legal assistance moving forward.